puppetlabs/puppet-docs/source/guides/deployment_guide/dg_first_steps.markdown

-II.
+---
+layout: default
+title: "PE Deployment Guide"
+subtitle: "First Steps: Setting Up Your Environment"
+---

 First Steps: Setting Up Your Environment
 -----
 Once you've completed installation and verified that all the parts are talking to each other, there are a few things you'll want to do to set up your working environment.